Jyotirya-jojo/TUTEDUDE_Asssignment02/README.md

 ## 🧠 Program Functionality
 These programs are written in Python and perform the following tasks respectively:

-1.**Checks whether a number is even or odd using if-else statement**
+1. **Checks whether a number is even or odd using if-else statement**

 2. **Iterating a range of integers using the for loop and summing them for the output**